tfeist12/Obsidian/HPE Notes/Golang.md

 Today the go runtime can switch goroutines when
 - A goroutine exits
 - a goroutine makes a blocking system call
-- A goroutine makese a blocking runtime call
+- A goroutine makes a blocking runtime call
 - Occasionally when calling a normal go function

 Channels are a typed conduit through which you can send and receive values with the channel operator: <-